 The scientists are supported in their everyday laboratory and office life by the administration and the service facilities.
-The MPIB also offers vocational training positions in six professions, two of them in collaboration with the Max Planck Institute of Neurobiology.
+The MPIB also offers vocational training positions in six professions, two of them in collaboration with the Max Planck Institute of Biological Intelligence.
 About 40 trainees in vocational training programs to become biology lab assistants, office administrators, IT specialists, precision mechanics, digital and print media designers as well as animal keepers in research and clinic currently work at the two institutes.

 Sustainability at our Institutes

 - Mobility: Presenting alternative and sustainable means of transportation